 This section of the CDC website promotes health, chronic disease prevention, and quality of life among older Americans.

-Go4Life, an exercise and physical activity campaign from the National Institute on Aging at NIH, is designed to help adults 50+ fit exercise and physical activity into your daily life.
-Website: go4life.nia.nih.gov/
+This campaign from the National Institute on Aging at NIH is designed to help adults 50 and older fit exercise and physical activity into their daily lives.

 U.S. Department of Housing and Urban Development (HUD)